 Songwriters have struggled to get appropriate credit for their contributions for a long time.
 We’re sure you’ve heard of issues with Spotify compensating their artists fairly, but there is so much more that goes into making sure everyone in the creation process gets credited fairly.
 That’s why the good people at The Pact started a petition to help change that.

-Long story short, songwriters often wind up taking what amounts to a pay cut so an artist will record their song – the artist, or their management, will agree to record it only if they can have a percentage of the publishing.
+Long story short, songwriters often wind up taking what amounts to a pay cut so an artist will record their song (eventually spinning on your automatic turntable) – the artist, or their management, will agree to record it only if they can have a percentage of the publishing.
 There’s a lot we could say on this, but it’s probably best to let The Pact do the talking.

 The Pact‘s mission states: